 - Find a rescue organization willing to take in your pet.
 Georgia SPOT Society has a list of rescue groups within the Atlanta area.
 Many of these organizations are composed of volunteers with limited resources so offering a monetary donation to help cover food, shelter, and especially medical expenses will go a long way toward helping your pet get the resources it needs.
 Please be patient when waiting for a return call as it may take a few days.

-If you are in need of additional resources, please complete our Pet Help Request form and our team will assist you.
+If you are in need of additional resources, please complete our Pet Help Request form, found at the bottom of that page, and our team will assist you.